NIST Cybersecurity Framework (NCSF)

 How We Develop a NIST CSF 2.0 Framework Profile:

-- Assessment: CBIZ Pivot Point Security conducts a thorough assessment of the organization’s current cybersecurity practices, using the NIST CSF’s Core Functions (Govern, Identify, Protect, Detect, Respond, Recover) as a guide.
+- NIST CSF assessment: CBIZ Pivot Point Security conducts a thorough assessment of the organization’s current cybersecurity practices, using the NIST CSF’s Core Functions (Govern, Identify, Protect, Detect, Respond, Recover) as a guide.

-- Define Goals: We help you establish clear and measurable cybersecurity goals that align with the organization’s business objectives and risk tolerance.
+- Define Goals: We help you establish clear, measurable cybersecurity goals aligning with the organization’s business objectives and risk tolerance.

 - Create Profiles: We develop your Current Profile by documenting existing practices and the Target Profile by defining desired outcomes and activities.

-- Analyze Gaps: We perform a gap analysis to identify discrepancies between the Current and Target Profiles.
+- Analyze Gaps: We perform a gap analysis to identify discrepancies in the current and Target Profiles.

-- Develop Action Plan: We assist with the creation of a detailed action plan to address the gaps, including plans of action and milestones (POAMS).
+- Develop Action Plan: We create a detailed action plan to address the gaps, including plans of action and milestones (POAMS).

-- Implement and Monitor: This allows you to then execute the action plan, monitor progress, and adjust as necessary to ensure continuous improvement and alignment with the Target Profile.
+- Implement and Monitor: We work with you to execute the action plan, monitor progress, and adjust as necessary to ensure continuous improvement and alignment with the Target Profile.

 CBIZ Pivot Point Security uses these methodologies to help organizations effectively measure their current cybersecurity posture and better manage cybersecurity risks.